Kyungjin-Hwang/KO-SP-NMT-QE/README.md

 |-------------|------|-------------|------|-------------|------|
 | Deixis and anaphors | PS   | Spoken Text    | ST   | Subjects     | SU   |
 | Principles of pragmatics | PC   | Written Text   | WT   | Non-subjects | NS   |

+If you refer to the paper concerning this dataset, you will find that the evaluation items are divided by subcategory.
+This dataset aims to assess whether machine translation models or services can accurately translate based on these evaluation items.
+The 'segmentid' is assigned in the order mentioned in the paper, such as 01, 02, etc.

 #### This dataset was constructed as part of a Ph.D. dissertation in the Department of Spanish Language and Literature at Korea University, scheduled for publication in June 2024.